Hexworks/mixite/README.md

 Hexameter is a hexagonal grid library.
 The motivation behind it is to have an optimized, simple and usable library for drawing hexagonal grids without being tied to any GUI framework.
-It is **100% unit tested** *(apart from some generated code)*.

 This means that you can use Hexameter on Android, your backend or your desktop app.
-There is a REST-based web example which you can tinker with [here][herokurestlink].
-You can also check out more code examples in the hexameter-examples project [here][exampleprojectslink].
+~~There is a REST-based web example which you can tinker with [here][herokurestlink].~~ (this is under rewrite) You can also check out the hexameter.example.swt project [here][exampleprojectslink].

-Hexameter currently supports a maximum grid size of 1000 * 1000 (1.000.000 cells) with the default implementation but you can provide your own storage implementation to allieviate this limitation.
+Hexameter currently supports a maximum grid size of 1000 * 1000 (1.000.000 cells) with the default implementation but you can provide your own storage implementation to alleviate this limitation.

 Note that this library uses [RxJava][rxlink].
 You should familiarize yourself with the basics (nothing more needed) in order to use it effectively.
 If you don't want to learn [RxJava][rxlink] don't worry the code examples below can be used without